-The Rapid Access Addiction Medicine Clinic (RAAM Clinic) provides barrier free immediate access and care.
+The Rapid Access Addiction Medicine Clinic (RAAM Clinic) provides low-barrier immediate access and care.
 The clinic is accessible without appointments or medical referrals.
 The RAAM Clinic staff will share with you all possible substance use management strategies including medications and psychosocial interventions to ensure a holistic approach.

 The RAAM Clinic model is very flexible and can be adjusted to suit a variety of contexts.